A Thousand Years of Peace! Book 2

 Thousands stood around the two.
 Gloria stepped forward and started explaining in Mexican Spanish what was happening.

-Brad looked at Jesus, “Jess feel my shield.
+Brad looked at Jesus, “Jesus feel my shield.
 Okay?”

-Jess nodded.
+Jesus nodded.
 Poncho and Maria came over and watched and listened.
 Poncho also felt Brad’s shield.
-Brad looked to Tony and nodded.
+Brad looked at Tony and nodded.

 The ball that Tony threw was not fast, but it was dead on.
-The ball bounced off of Brad’s shield back in the direction of Tony.
+The ball bounced off Brad’s shield back in the direction of Tony.
 One of the boys ran out and picked up the ball.
 He threw it to another boy near Tony, “One more Tony please.”
 Brad requested.
-Same thing happened, “Jess, are you ready.”
+The same thing happened, “Jesus, are you ready.”

-Jess nodded his head.
-Brad felt for the shield in front of Jess.
+Jesus nodded his head.
+Brad felt for the shield in front of Jesus.
 It was there.
-Brad looked to Tony and nodded.
-Tony fired one at Jess’s chest.
-The tennis ball flew straight and bounced away about a foot from Jess without hitting him.
+Brad looked at Tony and nodded.
+Tony fired one at Jesus’s chest.
+The tennis ball flew straight and bounced away about a foot from Jesus without hitting him.
 The crowd took in a breath.

 “Yesssss, si!”
 Jesus understood and replied.